 For backcountry skiing, you'll want a lightweight bib that doesn’t restrict movement, top-notch breathability and ventilation, and tough fabric and construction that can withstand heavy use.
 Within this category, the Outdoor Research Skytour AscentShell Bib is our runaway favorite.
 OR’s AscentShell fabric is the key feature here: This best-of-both-worlds material stretches, breathes, and is remarkably quiet like softshell, all while offering the waterproof protection of a hardshell.
 Above the belt, the Skytour patterns stretch-woven softshell for even more mobility and comfort.
 Tack on a gusseted crotch, articulated knees, and a trim, technical fit, and you get a highly mobile yet protective bib, ideal for everything from bootpacking up summit pyramids to spring volcano skiing.

 But the Skytour does fall just a little short in a couple performance categories.
 Most notably, the AscentShell fabric is relatively thin (40D x 65D) and more air permeable than rigid hardshell—we’ve had to make a habit of pairing the bib with thick baselayer bottoms on particularly chilly or windy days.
-Further, for all its backcountry prowess, the OR isn’t the lightest bib here (you can shave 2.4 oz. with the Patagonia SnowDrifter below), and we’ve found the cuffs to be slightly too narrow to fit over our ski boots in walk mode.
+Further, for all its backcountry prowess, the OR isn’t the lightest bib here (although it's not far off), and we’ve found the cuffs to be slightly too narrow to fit over our ski boots in walk mode.
 But it's hard to argue with the price, and the Skytour tacks on a few really nice features, including burly scuff guards, a band of elastic at the lower back to aid with fit, and a beacon clip in the generously sized chest pocket.
 For a lightweight, mobile, and highly breathable backcountry bib, it doesn't get much better.

 See the Outdoor Research Skytour AscentShell Bibs